Six great tips to help make your home more safe for a loved one.

 Install a toilet safety frame.
 This assists the user to get up and sit down on the toilet.
 This product is great for reducing falls as it provides extra bars to grab onto.

 - Install reliable locks on all windows and doors.

 - Get to know your neighbours so they can keep an eye on the house.

 TIP #5: PROVIDE ASSISTIVE AIDS IN THE BEDROOM

 Installing an overbed pole you will assist your loved one getting in and out of bed, reducing the potential for unwanted falls.

 Find a suitable bed.
-Installing a homecare electric bed will help assist with sitting up in bed, as well as getting in and out of bed.
-If your loved one is experiencing signs of dementia or is prone to falling out of the bed then the floor bed ultra low electric bed will be suitable to help prevent any unwanted falls.
+Installing a electric bed will help assist with sitting up in bed, as well as getting in and out of bed.
+If your loved one is experiencing signs of dementia or is prone to falling out of the bed then the low floor electric bed will be suitable to help prevent any unwanted falls.

 Install side bars onto the bed.
 The added height and bars provide will help prevent any falls that may happen in bed at night, reducing chances of injury.

 As we age our skin tends to be thinner and more sensitive, this results in increased cuts and abrasions from simply brushing against materials and surfaces.
 Installing cotton sheets makes any contact with the bed sheets more desirable.